Estadio Ciudad de Málaga

 Estadio Ciudad de Málaga is a multi-purpose stadium in Málaga, Spain.
 The facility can accommodate 10,816 spectators.

 History

 Construction of the stadium began in December 2003 and it was put into use in 2005, although the facility was not fully ready at that time.
 It was reopened after the completion of the works on 27 June 2009.

 Athletics

 The venue hosted the 2006 European Athletics Cup, and also the Spanish Athletics Championships in 2005 and 2011.

 Football

 In 2009, the women's football team Málaga CF Femenino began using the Ciudad de Málaga stadium as their usual field of play for Primera División matches and also as a training venue.
 The men's Málaga CF team began training there during the 2010–2011 Segunda División season.

 In July 2020, the stadium hosted some matches in the promotion phase to the men's Segunda División.

+In July 2025 CDU Malacitano announced that this stadium will be their home ground starting in the 2025–26 Segunda Federación season.
+In addition, starting in the 2026–27 season, Málaga CF will play its matches at this stadium due to improvement works at La Rosaleda Stadium.

 International football matches have also been played at the venue.